bbowles1/coding_challenge/README.md

 + *Tempus_Demo.ipynb*: a Jupyter notebook walking through some of the design decisions for the variant interpreter.
 + *Tempus_Demo.html*: saved .html output from Tempus_Demo.ipynb.
 + *env.yml*: a full list of the dev environment packages for reference.
-+ *modles/tempustools*: multiple helper functions for VCF file process, API queries.
++ *modles/tempustools*: multiple helper functions for VCF file processes and API queries.

 ### Dependencies
 This code is designed to run with minimal dependencies.
 You will require an installation of the `requests` and `pandas` python libraries (preferably pandas 1.4).
 A full list of dependencies and my python version can be found in the env.yml file.

 ### Notes
 + This script requires VCF 4.0 format as input with 'TR' and 'TC' fields in the INFO column.
-+ This script slightly expands dataframe size versus the initial input, as variants A) map to multiple unique genes, and B) some input variants contain multiple ALT calls at a single locus, which are expanded to separate rows.
++ This script slightly expands dataframe size versus the initial input, as A) a single variant may, in rare cases, map to multiple genes, and B) some input variants contain multiple ALT calls at a single locus, which are expanded to separate rows.

 ## Thank You!
 Thanks for considering me for open roles at Tempus!
 I take pride in my work ethic: if you've found any part of this assessment lacking, want to see additional functionality, or are having trouble running any aspect of this code, please contact me.
 I'd love to provide a solution to your needs (and I generally any chance to discuss computational biology with other researchers)!